PCO: Psychology for Counseling Courses

 Prerequisite: CLP 5166

-Practical training in the process of clinical assessment in mental health counseling.
-Includes an introduction to the science of clinical assessment with a focus on the use of assessment techniques such as interviewing and psychological testing, in a professionally and ethically responsible manner.
-Includes an experiential component in which the student will develop beginning skills in the use of clinical assessment techniques, under supervision.
+This course provides practical training in the process of clinical assessment in mental health counseling, including an introduction to the science of clinical assessment.
+The focus is on the use of assessment techniques such as interviewing and psychological testing, in a professionally and ethically responsible manner.
+The course includes an experiential component in which the student will develop beginning skills in the use of clinical assessment techniques, under supervision.
 Permission is required.
 Material and Supply Fee will be assessed.

 PCO 6905 Directed Study